SumoLogic/sumologic-documentation/docs/integrations/app-development/jenkins.md

 Use this dashboard to:

-* Monitor jobs in the queue, blocked and pending jobs to make sure your continuous integrations are running as expected
+* Monitor jobs in the queue, blocked and pending jobs to make sure your continuous integrations are running as expected.
-* Monitor garbage collection statistics  on the Jenkins master to understand how to improve performance and allocate additional resources if necessary
+* Monitor garbage collection statistics  on the Jenkins master to understand how to improve performance and allocate additional resources if necessary.

 <img src={useBaseUrl('img/integrations/app-development/Jenkins-JobHealth.png')} alt="jenkins" />